rishab-32/lamner-code/README.md

 Our implementation is modified version of https://github.com/bentrevett/pytorch-seq2seq.git

-For the metric calculations we used https://github.com/Maluuba/nlg-eval.git
+For the metrics calculations we used https://github.com/Maluuba/nlg-eval.git